rodrivas78/MSX/Orbit Simulator v2.0/README.md

 To stop the simulation and return to the BASIC promt, type 'q' (lower case).

-Type LIST (or F4 key) to show the listing.
+Type LIST 20  to show the listing of the main parameters.

-After changing any of the parameters, type RUN (or F5 key).
+After making the changes, press ENTER and after that type RUN (or F5 key).

 Notes:
 ------